 One of the main things that sets our program apart is our faculty.
 We carefully select individuals with the right mix of academic and business experience.
-Many of our full-time, on-campus faculty also teach in the online program, including Dr. Aryya Gangopadhyay, the Chair of the Department of Information Systems.
+Many of our full-time, on-campus faculty also teach in the online program, including Dr. Vandana Janeja, the Chair of the Department of Information Systems.
 Take a look at some of our faculty below.

-Zhiyuan Chen, Ph.D., Associate Professor & Graduate Program Director, IS
+Zhiyuan Chen, Ph.D., Professor & Assoc.
+Chair for Academic Affairs

 My research covers following areas: Privacy preserving data mining and data management.
 I am interested in algorithms for preserving privacy of data and at the same time allows accurate analysis of the data.
 Data Exploration and Navigation.
 Database users often find it difficult to find useful information from databases.
 Their queries often return too many irrelevant answers.
 I am interested in using data mining, navigation, and information retrieval techniques to help user narrow down their scope of search and quickly locate relevant answers.
 Semantic-based Search and Data Integration Using Semantic Networks.
 My research develops a technique that uses semantic network to capture relationships between data objects and helps users find related information.
 The semantic network can also be used in data integration to find relevant data sets to integrate.